JemRF/RF-Documentation/pages/wifidocs/wifi32s-temp-hum.md

 - Uses your local 2.4 GHz WiFi to access the Internet
 - Cyclic temperature transmission mode with configurable send interval
 - Supports both Celsius and Fahrenheit temperature readings
 - MQTT Setup page for connection to the MQTT Broker to relay temperature and humidity readings.
-- The WiFi Sensor supports 2 MQTT formats; more details are available in WiFi Gateway MQTT Explained.
+- The WiFi Sensor supports 3 MQTT formats; more details are available in (WiFi Pro Devices MQTT Settings)[https://documents.jemrf.com/wifi32s-mqtt.html].
 The MQTT connection can be upgraded from a standard non-secure to a secure, trusted connection.
+- MQTT Home Assistant Auto-Discovery supported.
-- Supports HTU21D Temperature (-40℃ – 105℃) and Humidity - Sensor, future BME280 Temperature,Humidity and Pressure
+- Supports HTU21D Temperature (-40℃ – 105℃) and Humidity - Sensor
+- Support White Label Options

 ## Required, but not included:

 USB-C cable and USB power supply.
 We have USB-C cables at our store, (JemRF Store)[https://www.jemrf.com].

 ## Tech Specs: